filecoin-project/specs/storage-market.md

 ## The Power Table

-The `power table` is exported by the storage market for use by consensus.
-There isn't actually a concrete object that is the power table, instead, there is a 'total power' exported by the storage market actor, and each individual miner reports its power through their actor.

-TODO: rephrase the above to make it clear that power is updated only on PoSt submission and when slashed.
+The storage market actor maintains a total committed storage amount, aka "total power".
+The "power table" is a logical construct which is the fraction of this total power that each miner contributes.
+This is used by the consensus algorithm.

+Each individual miner reports its power through its on-chain actor.
+A miner's power (and hence the total power) is updated only upon PoSt submission (when the set of sectors being proved may change) or when a miner is slashed.

 ### Power Updates

-A miners power is updated only when they submit a valid PoSt to the chain, or if they are slashed.
+A miner's power is updated only when they submit a valid PoSt to the chain, or when slashed.
+See [storage market actor](actors.md#storage-market-actor).

-TODO: link to methods for post submission and slashing.

 Power is deducted when miners remove sectors by reporting the sector 'missing' or 'done' in a PoSt.